 3. What is a contributing institution?

 A contributing institution is one, which is licensed by Bank of Uganda and periodically makes a financial contribution to the DPF.
-These include; Commercial banks, Credit Institutions, and Micro finance Deposit Taking Institutions.
+These include; Commercial Banks, Microfinance Deposit Taking Institutions and Credit Institutions.

 4. How is the DPF funded?